DuckTales (video game): Gameplay

-Players control Scrooge McDuck as he travels around the world and outer space in search of five treasures to further increase his fortune.
+Players control Scrooge McDuck as he travels around the world and in outer space in search of five treasures to further increase his fortune.
 Scrooge is able to attack enemies and get around using his cane.
 On the ground, Scrooge can swing his cane to attack enemies and to break open or throw certain objects.
 While jumping, Scrooge can bounce on his cane similarly to a pogo stick and attack enemies from above.
 This also allows him to reach higher areas as well as bounce across hazardous areas that hurt his palmate.
 Along the way, Scrooge can find various diamonds, hidden inside treasure chests or appearing in certain areas, to increase his fortune and ice cream that can restore his health.
 Scrooge will also encounter various characters from the series who have a variety of roles, such as providing hints, offering useful items, opening access to new areas, or attempting to stop Scrooge's progress.
 Hidden in the game is a secret life-restoring cheat, accessed by pressing the select button while standing still, that will refill Scrooge's heart points for $3,000,000.

 The game features five levels: African mines, The Amazon, The Himalayas, Transylvania, and the Moon.
 The player can visit any of the destinations to pursue the treasures in any order.
 However, The African mines and Transylvania must be revisited to acquire certain essential items.
 Two secret treasures are scattered between all five destinations.
 Each destination's treasure is protected by a boss that Scrooge must defeat to retrieve.
 When all five main treasures are collected, the player returns to Transylvania for a final boss fight against Dracula Duck.
 After defeating him, the player must contend with Flintheart Glomgold and Magica DeSpell for the final treasure.

-Upon completing the game, the player can receive one of three endings based on his performance: a regular ending for simply clearing the game, a great ending for clearing the game with at least $10,000,000, and a bad ending for clearing the game with $0.
+Upon completing the game, players can receive one of three endings based on their performance: a regular ending for simply clearing the game, a great ending for clearing the game with at least $10,000,000, and a bad ending for clearing the game with $0.
 As the player is given $1,000,000 for each level's treasure, the bad ending is only achievable by spending all accumulated money on the life-restore cheat before the player ends the game.
-In order to do that, the player has to collect exactly $1,000,000 to get a total money of $6,000,000 because he gets a total of $5,000,000 from the bosses.
+In order to do that, the player has to collect exactly $1,000,000 to get a total money of $6,000,000 because one gets a total of $5,000,000 from the bosses.
 Then, the player has to apply the life-restore cheat two times to end up with $0.